xebialabs/xl-docker-images/docs/single-node-deployment.md

 Save the above content to a file called `docker-compose.yml` in a folder and run `docker-compose up -d` from that folder.

 If you use a different file name, then run `docker-compose -f <filename.yaml> up -d`

+Once the containers are started you can find them at http://localhost:5516/, you might want a wait for a minute for the service to be up and running

 # Single node XL Deploy and XL Release deployment